Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - Mobile Friendly Test - [PASS](https://search.google.com/test/mobile-friendly?id=8jZoJWUliCuw3Bdmly-IwA)
 - [Website speed test](https://www.webpagetest.org/result/201020_DiS2_d82b833e59172a62a58b4c1a1ccb5856/) where it passed in all but Security and Cache static content.
 - README.md file spelling checked by copying and pasting the text into word.
 - I forwarded the link to the website to friends to view and provide feedback.
 This was initially done at about 75% complete and again once 100% complete.
+I requested the following testing:-
+- Check the navigation through the navbar, ensuring you arrive at the desired page.
+- Evaluate the visual aspects of each page.
+- Check functionality of the hyperlinks, and ensure each one opens up in a new browser tab
-I received the following feedback: -
+- I received the following feedback: -
   - [Email from Eamonn Carroll](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/feedback-ec.png)
 - I submitted my site for a "Peer Code Review" in the Slack community on 19-Oct-20, unfortunately I did not receive any feedback.